 If, during a given month, you have 100,000 unique visitors arrive at your website (according to Google Analytics or a comparable measurement tool) and 2,000 of these unique visitors become new email subscribers (according to your email management program or service), your ECR is 2% (2,000/100,000 = .02 or 2.0%).

-Our analytics group is currently monitoring more than two dozen websites published by our members.
-Our individual member websites are capturing anywhere between one and 6% of their monthly new unique website visitors.
+Our analytics group is currently monitoring more than a dozen websites published by our members.
+Our individual member websites are capturing anywhere between one and 2% of their monthly new unique website visitors and converting them from visitors into email subscribers.

 Perhaps this business goal, more than any other, separates website publishing from subscription website publishing.
-The act of capturing email permission separates the casual visitor from the passionate enthusiast, and gives your team the opportunity to push email newsletters to your subscribers, which can generate revenue using 10 different multiplatform revenue generation systems over years and years.
+The act of capturing email permission separates the casual visitor from the passionate enthusiast and gives your team the opportunity to push email newsletters to your subscribers, which can generate revenue using several different multiplatform revenue generation systems over years and years.

 So, what’s your site’s ECR?
-If it isn’t 2% or more, you’ve got some work to do!
-Any website analytics tools can measure your unique monthly visitors, but projecting optimal email circulation requires a calculation.
+If it isn’t 1% or more, you’ve got some work to do!
+Any website analytics tool can measure your unique monthly visitors, but projecting optimal email circulation requires a calculation.

 - What is an acceptable email capture rate (ECR) for your business goals?